Approved by the Board of Trustees of Rockland Community College on October 13, 2000. Amended on August 21, 2003 and May 2018.

 Purchases of $10,000 or less for commodities, equipment, materials, supplies, and services.

-Purchases of $20,000 or less for public works projects.
+Purchases of less than $35,000 or less for public works projects.

 Rockland Community College is part of the SUNY system and is required by New York State to follow General Municipal Laws when procuring goods or services.
 In addition to the General Municipal Law regulations, the College must follow General Accepted Accounting Practices.
 The combination of these two regulatory guides has resulted in the process used to purchase goods and services needed by the College community.